DataDog/documentation/content/en/database_monitoring/setup_sql_server/selfhosted.md

 {{< /tabs >}}

    The `service` and `env` tags allow you to link your database telemetry to other telemetry through a common tagging scheme.
-To see how these tags are used throughout Datadog, see the documentation on [unified service tagging][8].
+To learn how these tags are used throughout Datadog, read the documentation on [unified service tagging][8].

   See the [example check configuration][7] for a comprehensive description of all options, including how to use custom SQL queries to create your own metrics.